vanesamarar/LING575-Crisis-Response/README.md

 Please ensure the above Google Cloud and Azure API credentials are correct prior to running.

 ### Scripts
+This script translates English text into the 5 target languages (forward translation) using the Azure Translator:
 ```bash
 1. azure_translation.py
 ```

-This script translates English text into the 5 target languages (forward translation) using the Azure Translator.
+This script translates English text into the 5 target languages (forward translation) using the Neural Machine Translation in Google Cloud Translation API:
 ```bash
 2. google_translation.py
 ```

-This script translates English text into the 5 target languages (forward translation) using the Neural Machine Translation in Google Cloud Translation API.
+This script evaluates the forward translations produced by the first two scripts using Comet-Kiwi and MonoTransQuest:
 ```bash
 3. forward_evaluation.py
 ```

-This script evaluates the forward translations produced by the first two scripts using Comet-Kiwi and MonoTransQuest.
+This script translates the first script's output from the 5 languages back into English (back-translation) using the Azure Translator:
 ```bash
 4. azure_backtranslation.py
 ```

-This script translates the first script's output from the 5 languages back into English (back-translation) using the Azure Translator.
+This script translates the second script's output from the 5 languages back into English (back-translation) using Neural Machine Translation in Google Cloud Translation API:
 ```bash
 5. google_backtranslation.py
 ```

-This script translates the second script's output from the 5 languages back into English (back-translation) using Neural Machine Translation in Google Cloud Translation API.
+This script evaluates the back-translations produced by scripts 4 and 5 using Comet, BLEU, and BERTScore:
 ```bash
 6. back_evaluation.py
 ```
-This script evaluates the back-translations produced by scripts 4 and 5 using Comet, BLEU, and BERTScore.